tp2750/pHcalc.jl/README.md

 ![Titration curve](img/titration_curve-1.png)

-# Comparisson to python version
+# Comparison to python version

 The examples above show that we get the same values as the python library.
 Is it faster?